 Have a moreish breakfast

 07:00: It’s a cab ride to Battery Point, where you can step back in time among the streetscapes of old Hobart Town.
 This bijou neighbourhood is known for its perfectly preserved cottages, constructed for the officers of the garrison at Arthur Circus, and for the most delicious bakery in town.
-The double-fronted Jackman & McRoss (57 Hampden Road) is part shop and part café, with layers of loaves and tarts, cabinets of sweet temptations and a pie roster that ranges from slow-cooked beef to scallop and wakame.
+The double-fronted Jackman & McRoss is part shop and part café, with layers of loaves and tarts and cabinets of sweet temptations.
 Bentwood chairs and bare boards complete the atmosphere, which is always heady with the aromas of baked goodness.
-Break your fast on potato rösti with avocado or hot buttery slices of buttermilk and raisin toast straight from the oven.

 Take an artistic tour

-09:30: From Battery Point, stroll down Kelly’s Steps, a Hobart landmark, and slip inside the sandstone labyrinth of Salamanca Arts Centre (65-77 Salamanca Place).
-Within these converted warehouses are quality craftspeople such as The Maker – aka Leonie Struthers – who transforms Japanese fabrics into women’s and children’s clothes, cutting every piece by hand with vintage shears.
-Handmark Gallery features creations by Tasmanian jewellers, sculptors and furniture makers, including cabinetmaker Stuart Williams, who adorns his occasional pieces with starkly beautiful island scenes.
+09:30: From Battery Point, stroll down Kelly’s Steps, a Hobart landmark, and slip inside the sandstone labyrinth of Salamanca Arts Centre.
+Within these converted warehouses are quality craftspeople such as The Maker, who transforms Japanese fabrics into women’s and children’s clothes, cutting every piece by hand with vintage shears.
+Handmark Gallery features creations by Tasmanian jewellers, sculptors and furniture makers, including an upcoming exhibiton by painter Bruce Thurrowgood.

 Refuel with locally roasted beans